 6. Terra 2.0 (LUNA)

-However, Terra saw a steep decline in early May, spurred by stablecoin volatility and overall skittishness in cryptocurrency markets, halting the cryptocurrency’s strong year.
+However, terra crashed and burned in early May, spurred by stablecoin volatility and overall skittishness in cryptocurrency markets, halting the cryptocurrency’s strong year and driving some crypto platforms into bankruptcy.

-After the crash, Terra rebranded itself as Terra Classic (LUNC) and launched Terra 2.0 (LUNA), a new blockchain without an algorithmic stablecoin, The Block reported, in an effort to stabilize the Terra ecosystem.
-The original network’s name has been changed to Terra Classic, and its LUNC coins will trade separately from the LUNA that come with Terra 2.0.
+After the crash, Terra rebranded the original network as Terra Classic (LUNC) and launched Terra 2.0 (LUNA), a new blockchain without an algorithmic stablecoin, in an effort to stabilize the Terra ecosystem and help investors who lost money recoup some of their investment.
+LUNC coins trade separately from the LUNA coins that come with Terra 2.0.

 Risks of Investing In Terra 2.0